-The MEAL team is usually responsible for managing the reactive client feedback channels with strong support from the program team.
-Where we work with local actors, IRC and partners should manage channels collaboratively, learn from each other, and share capacity as needed.
+The MEAL team is usually responsible for managing IRC's reactive client feedback channels with strong support from the program team.
+Where we work with local actors, they may have their own feedback system, or one shared system depending on the context.
+IRC and partners should collaborate, share information (without breaking confidentiality), and share capacity as needed.
 The key steps are:

 - Ensure that clients are informed about the feedback channels.

-Consult with the program team, partners and community to develop contextualized information, education and communication (IEC) materials for clients as required. - 2 Ensure that all reactive feedback channels are functional, and accessible while remaining confidential.
+Consult with the program team, partners and community to develop contextualized information, education and communication (IEC) materials for clients as required. - 2 Ensure that all reactive feedback channels are functional, accessible and confidential.
 Ensure that feedback is collected as defined in the country specific SOP.
 Note that there can be a channel that covers several projects (for example, a hotline). - Record and categorize feedback received through all reactive channels (hotline, suggestion boxes, feedback desks, etc.) in the feedback registry.
-It is recommended to use one single feedback registry for all projects and "tag" the specific project to be able to disaggregate, interpret and analyze clients' feedback per project. - Refer the feedback received to the relevant member of the country program team as per the roles and responsibilities and referral pathways highlighted in the SOP.
+It is recommended to use one single feedback registry for all projects and "tag" the specific project to be able to disaggregate, interpret and analyze clients' feedback per project. - 4 Refer the feedback received to the relevant member of the country program team as per the roles and responsibilities and referral pathways highlighted in the SOP.